 Place the butternut squash cubes in a large microwave-safe bowl.
-Add ½ cup of water, cover, and microwave until tender, about 15 minutes.
-Drain well.
+Add ½ cup of water, cover, and microwave for 5 minutes.
+Stir, then keep microwaving until very tender, for 3-5 more minutes (see notes below).
+Place in a colander for 5 minutes to drain well and slightly cool.

 Process until smooth, 1-2 minutes, stopping to scrape the sides with a spatula as needed.
 Start processing on low, then process on high until smooth.